Sacco and Vanzetti: Braintree crimes trial

+Further, if one or both men were guilty of such savage robbery murder, how did they get so many casual witnesses to lie for them?
+And what happen to that big, looted money?
 Yet cross examination revealed that Splaine was unable to identify Sacco at the inquest but had recall of great details of Sacco's appearance over a year later.
 While a few others singled out Sacco or Vanzetti as the men they had seen at the scene of the crime, far more witnesses, both prosecution and defense, could not identify them.

 The defendants' radical politics may have played a role in the verdict.
 Judge Thayer, though a sworn enemy of anarchists, warned the defense against bringing anarchism into the trial.
 Yet defense attorney Fred Moore felt he had to call both Sacco and Vanzetti as witnesses to let them explain why they were fully armed when arrested.
 Both men testified that they had been rounding up radical literature when apprehended, and that they had feared another government deportation raid.
 Yet both hurt their case with rambling discourses on radical politics that the prosecution mocked.
-The prosecution also brought out that both men had fled the draft by going to Mexico in 1917.
+The prosecution further stressed its case, claiming that both men fled the draft. by traveling to Mexico in 1917.

-On July 21, 1921, the jury deliberated for three hours, broke for dinner, and then returned the guilty verdicts.
-Supporters later insisted that Sacco and Vanzetti had been convicted for their anarchist views, yet every juror insisted that anarchism had played no part in their decision to convict the two men.
-At that time, a first-degree murder conviction in Massachusetts was punishable by death.
-Sacco and Vanzetti were bound for the electric chair unless the defense could find new evidence.
+Jury

+The 12 jurors were sequestered at the courthouse for the entirety of the six-week trial.
+They slept on cots in the courthouse's grand jury room and bathed in the basement of the jail.
+To celebrate the 4th of July, they were brought to Scituate, Massachusetts and given a lobster dinner.

+To get a full jury, courthouse officials had to go to extraordinary lengths.
+Over 600 men were interviewed, with the most common reason for dismissal being their opposition to the death penalty.
+One man, a sugar dealer, tried to pretend that he was deaf in an attempt to get out of serving on the jury.
+When he was discovered, by answering a question posed by the judge, Sacco and Vanzetti were sent into fits of laughter.

+After 500 potential jurors were interviewed, but only seven selected, deputies from the Norfolk County Sheriff's office went out to workplaces, club meetings, concerts, and elsewhere to bring in additional potential jurors.
+One man, ultimately selected, was brought from his wedding dinner.
+The Quincy man had to postpone his honeymoon until after the trial.

+The jury ultimately reached a guilty verdict.
 The verdicts and the likelihood of death sentences immediately roused international opinion.
 Demonstrations were held in 60 Italian cities and a flood of mail was sent to the American embassy in Paris.
 Demonstrations followed in a number of Latin American cities.
 Anatole France, veteran of the campaign for Alfred Dreyfus and recipient of the 1921 Nobel Prize for Literature, wrote an "Appeal to the American People": "The death of Sacco and Vanzetti will make martyrs of them and cover you with shame.
 You are a great people.
 You ought to be a just people."